vumaasha/Atlas/data_collection/README.md

 ![alt text](https://github.com/vumaasha/Atlas/blob/master/img/atlas_csv_strucure.jpg "sample of the csv file")

-For example in from teh image above,
+For example in the image above,

 The first column is named _Taxonomy_ and contains the category path for a product which is separated by "->".
 Example: Men-> Western Wear-> Jeans